Liquidambar, American sweetgum : planting, pruning, care

 - Stake if necessary

-- Firm soil and water regularly until established and during first years
+- Firm soil and water regularly until established and for the first few years

-- Mulch to retain coolness at base during hot periods
+- Mulch to keep the rootzone cool during hot periods

-For successful planting, watch our video on how to plant a tree properly.
+For successful planting, see our video on how to plant a tree.

-Le Liquidambar requires very little maintenance and grows without any special care.
+Liquidambar requires very little maintenance and grows without any particular care.

-In its early years, it requires regular watering.
-In summer, monitor its water requirements and water generously in dry weather.
+During the first years, it requires regular watering.
+In summer, monitor its water needs and water generously in dry weather.
 Once well established, it will be content with water from the sky!

-A good mulch in summer will help keep soil cool and, in winter, protect young trees from severe frosts.
+A good mulch in summer will help keep soil cool and in winter will protect young trees from severe frosts.

-Each spring, amend soil with good organic fertiliser such as manure or compost.
+Each spring, amend soil with a good organic fertiliser such as farmyard manure or compost.

 Pruning is neither necessary nor recommended.
 In autumn or late winter, you may intervene only to remove dead, dry or damaged wood.
-Between mid-August and the end of September, lightly prune misplaced or overcrowding branches.
+Between mid-August and end of September, prune lightly misplaced or surplus branches.

 Multiplication

-The Liquidambar (sweetgum) can be propagated by sowing (very long process, may take up to 2 years before germination), by division of suckers, by propagation by cuttings (quite hit-or-miss) and by layering.
+The Sweetgum can be propagated by seed (a very long process; germination can take up to 2 years), by division of suckers, by propagation by cuttings (quite erratic) and by layering.

-This is probably simplest propagation method.
-Some Liquidambars tend to produce suckers around parent plant.
-In autumn, separate suckers with a spade, cutting root as close as possible to main trunk.
-Prick out these young plants immediately into fresh soil.
+This is probably the simplest propagation method.
+Some sweetgums tend to produce suckers around the parent plant.
+In autumn, separate the suckers with a spade, cutting the root as close as possible to the main trunk.
+Replant these young plants straight away into fresh soil.

 By layering

-Layering Liquidambar is simple and produces a new plant identical to parent, however root development is very slow.
+Layering of Liquidambar is simple and produces a new young plant identical to the parent plant; however root development is very slow.

-- In autumn, bend one of low branches down towards base of tree
+- In autumn, bend down one of the lower branches to the base of the tree

-- Remove leaves on that part of stem and make incision in bark for a few centimetres
+- Remove the leaves from that section of the stem and nick the bark for a few centimetres

-- Dig a furrow close to parent plant
+- Dig a furrow close to the parent plant

-- Lay branch into furrow and bury part so it can root
+- Bend the branch into the furrow and bury part of it so it will root

-- Backfill furrow and secure layer with metal hooks
+- Backfill the furrow and secure the layer with metal hooks

-- Can separate layer from parent plant and plant out in ground when it has sufficient roots
+- You can separate the layer from the parent plant and plant it out when it has developed enough roots

 - In autumn–winter, using pruning shear, take hardwood cuttings about 20 cm long

-- Remove leaves from lower part of stem
+- Remove the lower leaves from the stem

-- Plant cuttings in bucket, in a mix of sand, turf and moist soil
+- Plant the cuttings in pots in a mixture of sand, turf and moist soil

-- Establishment is slow and may take several years
+- Establishment is slow and can take several years

-- Once well rooted, repot individually into pots filled with compost and plant out following autumn
+- Once well rooted, repot them individually into pots filled with compost and plant out the following autumn

 Companion plants for American sweetgum

-The American sweetgum requires plenty of space, it is an essential oil that stands on its own and will be striking as a majestic pit in the middle of a short grass meadow in a large garden.
-It remains easy to combine, however, with other plants that enjoy the same cool conditions and deep soil.
-Resistant to both pollution and sea spray, its presence is imposing in a large city garden as in those by the seaside where it can line an avenue.
-With its coloured foliage, it is indispensable for creating magnificent autumnal atmospheres.
+American sweetgum requires plenty of space; it is a species that stands alone and will be remarkable as a majestic punctuation in the centre of a lawn in a large garden.
+It remains easy to pair, however, with other plants that enjoy the same cool conditions and deep soils.
+Resistant to both pollution and sea spray, its presence is equally at home in a city garden or in seaside gardens, where it can accentuate an avenue.
+With its coloured foliage, it is indispensable for creating magnificent autumnal ambience.

-To compose a symphony of spicy hues, place it near other trees and bushes with colourful foliage such as Ginkgo Biloba, Acer or Japanese maples, Cornus, birches and Hamamelis.
+To compose a symphony of spicy tones, plant it near other trees and shrubs with coloured autumn foliage such as Ginkgo Biloba, Acer or Japanese maples, Cornus, birches and witch-hazel.

-An example of an autumnal association in a copse: Liquidambar styraciflua, Liriodendron tulipifera, Nyssa sylvatica and Parrotia persica
+An example of an autumnal group planting: Liquidambar styraciflua, Liriodendron tulipifera, Nyssa sylvatica and Parrotia persica

-You will create a dazzling autumnal stand by combining it with a Tulip tree (Liriodendron tulipifera), Oxydendron arboreum, Parrotia persica and black gum, which also display sumptuous autumn hues.
+You will create a dazzling grove in autumn by pairing it with a tulip tree (Liriodendron tulipifera), Oxydendron arboreum, Parrotia persica and black tupelo, which also adopt sumptuous autumnal tones.

-This tree, which favours acidic soil, can serve as backdrop to a mix of bushes for heather soil, such as dwarf rhododendrons, hydrangeas and Chinese azaleas.
+This tree, appreciating acidic soils, can serve as a backdrop for a mix of heather soil shrubs such as small rhododendrons, hydrangeas and Chinese azaleas.

-To fully enjoy its splendour, plant it against an evergreen backdrop of conifers such as Pinus peuce or Macedonian pine, Taxodium distichum or bald cypress or Metasequoia glyptostroboides ‘Gold Rush’.
+For full effect, plant it against a permanent green background of conifers such as Pinus peuce (Macedonian pine), Taxodium distichum or bald cypress, or Metasequoia glyptostroboides ‘Gold Rush’.

-An idea for a planting scheme: Liquidambar styraciflua (or the superb ‘Worplesdon’), Robinia pseudoacacia ‘Frisia’ on which you can train a rambling rose such as ‘American Pillar’ or ‘Maria Lisa’, Cedrus libani ‘Atlantica ‘Glauca’, Festuca ‘Intense Blue’, Sedum ‘José Aubergine’ and Origanum vulgare ‘Aureum’
+An association idea: Liquidambar styraciflua (or the superb variety ‘Worplesdon’), Robinia pseudoacacia ‘Frisia’ on which you could train a rambling rose such as ‘American Pillar’ or ‘Maria Lisa’, Cedrus libani ‘Atlantica ‘Glauca’, Festuca ‘Intense Blue’, Sedum ‘José Aubergine’ and Origanum vulgare ‘Aureum’

-In spring and summer, accompany its bright green foliage with spring bulbs in acid-green/white tones such as daffodils, Dutch iris, Anemone nemorosa, botanical tulips and train a Clematis montana to climb it to complete this springtime enchantment.
+In spring and summer, set off its bright green foliage with spring bulbs in acid-green/white tones such as daffodils, Dutch irises, wood anemones, botanical tulips and train a Clematis montana to climb and complete the springtime enchantment.

-Cover its base with some evergreen ground-cover perennials such as creeping bugle or heucheras with sumptuous evergreen brick-red or purplish-red leaves, dead-nettle, a variegated ivy, hardy geraniums or a fragrant violet that will keep its roots cool.
+Carpet its base with a few evergreen groundcover perennials such as creeping bugles or heucheras with sumptuous brick-red or purplish-red evergreen leaves, scarlet bidibid, a variegated ivy, hardy geraniums or a sweet violet to keep its roots cool.

-Smaller liquidambars will easily coexist with a purple hazel, a dwarf Japanese maple, Ginkgo Biloba ‘Blagon’, Toona sinensis ‘Flamingo’ or Chinese mahogany.
+Smaller sweetgums will easily coexist with a purple hazel, a dwarf Japanese maple, Ginkgo Biloba ‘Blagon’, Toona sinensis ‘Flamingo’ or Chinese mahogany.

 Useful resources

-- If you want to create a grove of trees and bushes featuring spectacular autumn foliage, discover our collection of bushes with autumn-coloured foliage
+- If you want to create a grove of trees and shrubs with spectacular autumn foliage, discover our collection of shrubs with coloured autumn foliage

 - Subscribe!